marekprochazka/MarkoGebra-docs/copywriting/feaatures_en.md

   - +, -, *, /, (, ) - operations, brackets
   - numbers - floating numbers are written with dot, not a comma
   - letter 'x' represents variable

+  With each point and function input, you can choose what color you want to have in the output.

+  ## Special settings of the method

+  The mathematical method has two extra settings.
+  The first one is limiting values of each axis, which is in the default set to auto set.
+  And the second one is the grid setting where you can change the line type, color, and size of the graph's grid.

+  ## List view

+  In the list view, you can edit values from inputs and also two extra values, which are size and type of line/point.